-This coffee is from the San Gabriel farm, a single estate coffee.
+This coffee is from the San Gabriel farm.
 They grow the bourbon varietal of coffee.
 The coffee is from the Apaneca Ilamatepece mountain range region, more specific, Potrero Grande.
 This coffee is extremely versatile, clean and sweet.

 Region: Potrero Grande Apaneca

 There are currently 23,000 coffee growers in El Salvador and close to 90% of them own farms smaller than 17 hectares in size.
 The area cultivated by small and mid-size farmers supplies 80% of the country’s total production.
 Additionally, approximately 15,000 small farmers have organized themselves into 119 cooperatives in the reformed sector, providing economic and social support to member families.
 There are also around 3,000 producers who are members of traditional cooperatives, which are responsible for about 30% of El Salvador’s total coffee production.

 The Cordillera Apaneca-Ilamatepec is a mountain range located in the western part of El Salvador that includes the provinces of Ahuachapán, Santa Ana, and part of Sonsonate.
 Known as the “golden coffee belt,” it was the first region to cultivate coffee in El Salvador and continues to be the country’s largest coffee producer.
 In fact, much of the local development, including the construction of cities, cathedrals, railways, and highways, was financed through the production of coffee.